 These practical uses can be implemented if the majority of the population realizes the value of bitcoin technology and starts to embrace its magnificence.

 There are many advantages of bitcoin technology which our usual banking system couldn’t provide us till now.
 Here are the topmost advantages of Bitcoin –

-- Hidden identity: One of the biggest advantage of Bitcoin technology is securities against cyber-theft is the ability to keep oneself under camouflage.
+- Hidden identity: One of the biggest advantages of Bitcoin technology is securities against cyber-theft is the ability to keep oneself under camouflage.
 With bitcoin technology, you would be able to keep your identity hidden.
-Since transactions or accounts under bitcoin technology have nothing to do with real world identities, one can only analyse the flow of the transaction.
-It wouldn’t be possible to find the real world identities of anybody.
+Since transactions or accounts under bitcoin technology have nothing to do with real-world identities, one can only analyze the flow of the transaction.
+It wouldn’t be possible to find the real-world identities of anybody.
 You would receive or send bitcoins to addresses that are just the chains of 30 characters.